danheidel/FizzBuzz/readme.md

 fizzbuzzconstructor allows construction of FizzBuzz testing objects.
 Like the previous example, it can be instantiated with a filter or have one applied later.

 fizzbuzzobject.js is an unsuccessfull attempt to do the same with a more generic JS pattern.

+Thanks for Vincent Chen for help with understanding the scoping in the constructor pattern.